Notes on the Geography of The United Kingdom: Manchester

 There's a hint in the line of oversize doors, but you'll still never guess.
 So I'll tell you: it's the London Road Fire Station, built in 1904-6.
 Why all the upper floors?
 At least in part because the firemen lived here--with their families.

 One reason for putting the fire station here was that we're on the edge of a textile warehouse district centered on Whitworth Street.
 This is India House, designed by the prolific Harry Fairhurst and built in 1906-08 for the largest packer, Lloyd's Packing.
-The building is steel and concrete; that way, there could be lots of windows, a big plus for people examining cloth, either to buy it or inspect it for packing.
+The building is steel and concrete; that way, there could be lots of windows, a big plus for people examining cloth, either to buy it or inspect it before packing.
 Now the building is low-rent housing run by the Northern Counties Housing Association.

 The adjoining Lancaster House, 1909-1912, also by Fairhurst for Lloyd's Packing.
 As well as running a packing operation, Lloyd's rented rooms inside the building to trading companies.